danigb/rock-corpus/README.md

 Currently the `corpus` folder contains the following JSON files:

-- `corpus/titles.json`: All the song titles mapped to the files names that defined it
+- `corpus/files.json`: Song file names index by song titles
-- `corpus/songs.json`: A songs indexed by titles with song properties
+- `corpus/songs.json`: A songs indexed by song titles with song properties
 - `corpus/stats.json`: Statistics (key frequency, ...)

+## Build the corpus in JSON

+Clone this repo and assuming you have node and npm installed type: `npm i && npm start`

 ## Resources